CasperDev/vz-dis-dos/doc/source/Chapter3/storage.rst

 	150 INPUT W%: IF W% > 6 THEN 190
 	160 INPUT "ENGLISH VALUE";V
 	170 PRINT "THE METRIC VALUE IS" V*F(W%)
-	180 ІNPUT "CONTINUE WITH <RETURN>";X
+	180 INPUT "CONTINUE WITH <RETURN>";X
 	190 GOTO 100

 Line 30 opens the file for input.
 Reading begins at the beginning of the file.
-In line 50, a data set with the elements E$ (unit) and F (factor) is read and distributed to the matrices. |br|
+In line 50, a data set with the elements E$ (unit) and F (factor) is read and distributed to the matrices.

-Note that the variable list when reading in is the same as the write command in the previous program. |br|
+Note that the variable list when reading in is the same as the write command in the previous program.

-In line 70 the file is closed again. |br|
+In line 70 the file is closed again.

 Updating a file
 +++++++++++++++

-If you want to add one or more records to an existing file, open this file for writing and simply enter additional data records with PR#, which will be appended to the existing database.
+If you want to add one or more records to an existing file, open this file for writing and simply enter additional data records with :ref:`PR# <cmdPR#>`, which will be appended to the existing database.

-If you want to change data within a file, we recommend the following procedure (not with DISK BASIC V1.0).
+If you want to change data within a file, we recommend the following procedure (not with :token:`DISK BASIC V1.0`).

   1. Open the file to be edited for reading.
   2. Open a second new file for writing